 |Congenital||M. Maagaard, Aarhus University Hospital, Aarhus, Denmark||Does exercise capacity depend on the size of the shunt?
 A study of adults with small, unrepaired Ventricular Septum Defects|

-Applications for the 2017 awards is OPEN
+Applications for the 2017 awards will open on 1 February 2017

 *You will need to create a new account on your first visit to the submission site – queries about our new submission site should be directed to email@example.com

 To stimulate research, the EACTS has instituted prizes for the best manuscripts on topics of clinical or experimental research in the fields of Thoracic Surgery, Cardiac Surgery and Congenital Heart Disease presented by young investigators at the Annual Meeting of the European Association for Cardio-Thoracic Surgery.

 Candidates may be members or non-members of The European Association for Cardio-Thoracic Surgery.

 - Submit an abstract for the 2017 Annual Meeting;

 - Be the first author of the paper;

 - Be under 35 years of age (in 2017);

 - Present unpublished work not previously presented at a major (national or International) scientific meeting;

 - Select the ‘Young Investigator’s Award’ option in the abstract application process;